-Nurses shall be required, as part of their regular duties, to transport students in their automobiles when necessary.
-Such nurses shall be paid an allowance of forty-five dollars (\$45) a school month worked, not to exceed a maximum of four hundred fifty dollars (\$450) a school year.
-Nurses who worked during the summer school session shall be paid an allowance on the same basis during the summer months worked or an additional sixty dollars (\$60) for a six (6) week summer session.
+Upon submission of monthly mileage reimbursement forms in accordance with district guidelines, nurses will be reimbursed the IRS rate for business related miles.
+Nurses who worked during the summer school session shall be paid mileage on the same basis during the summer months worked.
 This allowance is intended to cover all car operating expenses including insurance.
 In addition to this allowance, the District agrees to carry a secondary liability insurance policy to cover the nurse over and above his/her primary coverage.